pranjaldeka/library-app/README.md

 c) When an admin tries to delete a checked out book, it is not permitted by the system

-d) When an admin tries to delete a user who are currently holding any book, it is not permitted by the system
+d) When an admin tries to delete a user who is currently holding any book, it is not permitted by the system